sgoldenlab/simba-docs/docs/intro/installation.rst

 Install using anaconda
 ^^^^^^^^^^^^^^^^^^^^^^^^
+1. Open up command prompt.
-1. Make a new environment with python 3.6, ``conda create -n simbaenv python=3.6.10``
+2. Make a new environment with python 3.6, ``conda create -n simbaenv python=3.6.10``
-2. Make sure you activate your environment, ``conda activate simbaenv``
+3. Make sure you activate your environment, ``conda activate simbaenv``
-3. In the terminal type ``pip install simba-uw-tf-dev``
+4. In the terminal type ``pip install simba-uw-tf-dev``
-4. It will error out because of shapely.
+5. It will error out because of shapely.
 Uninstall shapely by ``pip uninstall shapely``
-5. Then reinstall shapely with conda command: ``conda install -c conda-forge shapely``
+6. Then reinstall shapely with conda command: ``conda install -c conda-forge shapely``

 Installing on MacOS